Graduate Program Overview

 The Professional Science Masters in GIS concentration is tailored to professional students who want to combine GIS skills with advanced training in logistics, management information systems, marketing, or public administration.

-1. M.S. in Planning and Development: This is a fully online program offering three concentration areas – Coastal/Environmental Planning, Urban/Community Planning, and Rural/Regional Planning.
+1. M.S. in Planning and Development: This is a fully online program offering three concentration areas: Coastal/Environmental Planning, Urban/Community Planning, and Rural/Regional Planning.
 There are no cohorts or a dictated pace.
 Hence, students can select the academic load that is appropriate for them.
 Courses may be taken in any order.
 This is a non-thesis program with no internship requirements.
-Students submit two professional reports/papers.
+Students must submit a portfolio to graduate.

 The department also offers two graduate certificates, the Geographic Information Science and Technology Certificate and the Development and Environmental Planning Certificate.